 "No...
 I think I have made my choice," the black knight responded.
 "It's a... somewhat unorthodox one.
 Some of the others may be uncomfortable with it.
 He's not a traditional option for a new Royal Knight."

 "Whatever it is, I'm sure they will accept your choice eventually," the white knight spoke, looking over at him with his reassuring blue eyes.
 "We all trust your judgement, Lord of the Empty Seat.
 Me especially."

-Alphamon smiled slightly, betraying his scepticism.
-"You say that now..."
+"'Knight'," Alphamon corrected.
+He smiled slightly, betraying his scepticism.
+"And you say that now..."